You know someone like this... It might be even you...

 When the marijuana laugh is real (everything is funny), it's sometimes called "Cosmic Joke".

-Many have emotions all right, just not that of empathy.
-Others, on the other hand, end up committing horrible crimes with the simple goal to receive some kind of emotional stimulus, which quickly becomes addictive.
+Psychopaths are often Unstable, being superficially charming but having no real empathy and either do not respond or respond inappropriately and end up committing horrible crimes with the simple goal to receive some kind of emotional stimulus, which quickly becomes addictive.
 The term is Shallow Affect, and 'describes the psychopath's tendency for genuine emotion to be short-lived and egocentric, with an overall cold demeanor'.

-Lot of people who try to live according to The Secret (and other similar...ideologies?) probably end up being type A, at least temporarily.
+Lot of people who try to live according to The Secret (and other similar...ideologies?) probably end up being Depressed, at least temporarily.

 Only when taken to its logical extreme, which is not necessarily encouraged.